tidalcycles/uzu/src/index.md

 music while a live audience listens).
 Live coding is where people write code to make live music (or other time-based art like visuals or choreography).

+*Uzu* means whirlpool in Japanese. *Strudel* and *Vortex* also mean whirlpool, in German and English respectively.
+There is a vague theme here around cyclic watery formations.

 ## TidalCycles-style uzulangs

 Usually embedded in a general purpose language, with common 'mininotation'.